spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-email2matrix.md

 ### Creating a user

 Before enabling Email2Matrix, you'd most likely wish to create a dedicated user (or more) that would be sending messages on the Matrix side.
+Take note of the user's ID as it needs to be specified as `MatrixUserId` on your `inventory/host_vars/matrix.example.com/vars.yml` file later.

-Refer to [Registering users](registering-users.md) for ways to do that.
+Refer to [Registering users](registering-users.md) for ways to create a user.
 A regular (non-admin) user works best.

 ### Creating a shared room

-After creating a sender user, you should create one or more Matrix rooms that you share with that user.
+After creating the sender user, you should create one or more Matrix rooms that you share with that user.
 It doesn't matter who creates and owns the rooms and who joins later (you or the sender user).

 What matters is that both you and the sender user are part of the same room and that the sender user has enough privileges in the room to be able to send messages there.